-Madame Chairman and members of the Assembly Committee on Banks, I appreciate this opportunity to present a statement on behalf of the Equipment Leasing & Finance Association (ELFA).
 The Equipment Leasing and Finance Association (ELFA) represents financial services companies and manufacturers in the commercial equipment lease finance sector.
 ELFA members collectively provide commercial lease financing in all 50 states, which requires adherence to a complex web of federal and state regulation.
 To date, federal and state regulators have issued overlapping and inconsistent guidance about cybersecurity best practices.
-Against this regulatory backdrop, ELFA submits this testimony and urges this Committee to join with us in requesting the New York Department of Financial Services (NYDFS) reconsider the cybersecurity requirements in proposed Part 500 of Title 23 of the Official Compilation of Codes, Rules, and Regulations of the State of New York.
+Against this regulatory backdrop, ELFA submits these comments to urge the New York Department of Financial Services (NYDFS) to reconsider the cybersecurity requirements in proposed Part 500 of Title 23 of the Official Compilation of Codes, Rules, and Regulations of the State of New York.